flutter-form-builder-ecosystem/flutter_form_builder/README.md

 This package helps in generation of forms in [Flutter](https://flutter.io/) by providing the syntactic sugar for creating a Form Widget and reduce the boilerplate needed to build a form, validate fields, react to changes, and collect the value of the Form in the form of a map.

-The package also comes with common validation functions that can be easily composable to enforce the DRY Principle in code-base.

 ## Simple Usage
 To use this plugin, add `flutter_form_builder` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).